 At Mount Street Academy we are committed to supporting all learners to achieve their very best.
 Please look at the information below, for how we support children with Special Educational Needs.

-We aim to “Create a haven in which children flourish”; the word children means all children regardless of ethnicity, background needs or disabilities.
+We aim to “Create a haven in which children flourish”; the word children means all children regardless of ethnicity, background needs, disabilities or differences.

-Our SENDCo is called Ruth Clark, and she can be contacted via the school office or by emailing firstname.lastname@example.org
+Our SENDCo is Mrs Christina Horton, and she can be contacted via the school office or by emailing firstname.lastname@example.org

 The following information has been co-produced with parents and carers and has taken into consideration the views of the children in the school.
-As such we have aimed to answer some common questions raised:
+As such we have aimed to answer some common questions raised, please also refer to the Lincolnshire Local Offer for further information and support.

 1 What should I do if I think my child has special educational needs?